Bijan14093/SqlCRUDClass/README.md

-# Complete the guide with examples.
+# SqlCRUDRepository

+SqlCRUDRepository is a .net library To perform read, insert, edit and delete operations on database tables.

 -----
+# Samples

-# 1. How to create a new record in a table?
+## 1. How to create a new record in a table?
 Suppose you have a table called tblCustomer in a database.

 Create Table tblCustomer (ID int Identity (1,1), FirstName nvarchar (max), LastName nvarchar (max))